CFAES Give Today

 Habitat: Wet woods, swamps, stream banks, pastures, roadsides, and fields.

-Leaf: Alternate, deeply divided with wide, round-toothed lobes
+Leaf: Alternate, deeply divided with wide, round-toothed lobes; up to 8 in. in length, upper leaves smalller.

 Fruit: White seeds in feathery structures that are dispersed by wind.

-The problem is…..toxic to grazing livestock.
+The problem is…..toxic to grazing livestock and spreads rapidly.
 This plant contains compounds called pyrrolizidine alkaloids (PA’s) which metabolize in the liver to form other toxic compounds.
 Consuming significant quantities of the weed is poisonous.

 Cressleaf groundsel young plant